jtladner/PracticalComputing_Spring2022/Week02_Shell-pt1/readme.md

     3. Design a simple ```grep``` command that will generate the same output generated in the previous step (i.e., display lines 4532-4539 only). (hint: compare the content on lines 4532-4539 to the rest of the file). **Enter your command in the Assignment Answer Sheet.**

     4. Use the ```man``` command to learn about other options that can be used with ```grep```.
-Two particularly useful options specify a number of "context lines" to report.
+Two particularly useful options specify a number of "context lines" to report (-A and -B).
 These context lines are lines that occur before or after any line that matches the query.
 Design a command that uses a combination of these options to generate the same output that was generated in the two previous steps (i.e., display lines 4532-4539 only). **Enter your command in the Assignment Answer Sheet.**

     5. ```.pdb``` is a file format used to describe the 3D structures of molecules held in the [Protein Data Bank](https://www.rcsb.org/).
 Each line that starts with ```ATOM``` describes the spatial coordinates of an atom that is part of the protein.
 How many atoms are part of the protein structure described in ```structure_hidden.pdb```? **Enter the command you used and the number of atoms in the Assignment Answer Sheet.**